 8.134 The Bill allows for a limited number of permitted payments to be required in relation to a tenancy.
-The Bill permits payments for rent, security deposit, holding deposit, and payments in default.
+The Bill permits payments for rent, security deposit, holding deposit, payments in default, payments in respect of council tax, utilities, a television licence and communication services.
 Payments in default occur if a tenant breaches their contract, by not making a payment that is required of them, or if there is a breach of the terms of that contract.